mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 * Ad overlay for youtube videos
   I made a popcorn maker like UI but only for adding ads to youtube videos.
 User could tag photo(s) or text to particular part of the scene and specify the duration for which the ad was to be shown.
 It's like a video tagger but for youtube only.

-Made a corresponding chrome extension which allows a user to view relevant ad overlays on youtube videos.

 * Made an intuitive ad inventory management and scheduling system (both UI and backend) for ad publishers.

 The ad inventory was for showing ads on custom movie channels.
 The idea is to show free movies on television but with permanent ads on the side and bottom.
 To enjoy ad free movie, subscription is required.